 Note: Once your skin adjusts, it may not be necessary to follow this step.

 3. Apply just a pea-sized amount to your entire face.

-Don’t be scared about putting it around your eyes: I’ve talked to dermatologists who say that it’s perfectly fine to apply it right on the crow’s feet.
-After all, that’s one of the best places to let Retin-A do its thing.
-Some people, however, don’t put any near the eyes because it can definitely make that area look a bit dry and crepey—my experience is that the adjustment takes longer there than elsewhere.
+Don't be scared about putting it around your eyes: I've talked to dermatologists who say that it's perfectly fine to apply it right on the crow's feet.
+After all, that's one of the best places to let Retin-A do its thing.
+Some people, however, don't like to put any near the eyes because it can make that area look a bit dry and crepey—my experience is that the adjustment takes longer for the eye area than elsewhere.